 - Food safety tips and tricks.

 - How to overcome barriers to being physically active.

-Lessons include additional handouts and a variety of free recipes available for download.
+Lessons include additional handouts and a variety of recipes available for download.
 Beyond simple tips for living a healthy lifestyle, a signature piece of Create Better Health is the meal idea and recipe handouts using a Create formula.
 This formula will show the basics of making a certain kind of meal such as Create a Soup, Create a Skillet Meal, and many more.
 The Create formula can be used to prepare meals based on foods on hand to save money or to make substitutions in recipes based on preferences.

 The course was developed by the Utah State University Extension Create Better Health (SNAP-Ed) program based on the USDA Dietary Guidelines for Americans, MyPlate, and the Physical Activity Guidelines for Americans.